-- 1. A minimum of two (2) trained rescuers is needed to assure adequate SMR. - 2.
+- 1. A minimum of two (2) trained rescuers is needed to assure special attention to spinal precautions. - 2.
 One rescuer will apply manual in-line stabilization by placing the rescuers hands about the patient's ears with the little fingers under the occipital skull and the thumbs on the face over the maxillary sinuses. - 3.
 The rescuer performing airway placement should be at the head. - 4.
 Maintain the patient's head in a neutral position and perform endotracheal intubation without cervical manipulation.